 For this first part of the study, we surveyed 1,719 Australian adults to capture and measure their attitudes and beliefs towards the use of psychedelic drugs to treat mental health conditions.

-In mid-2022, a total of 1719 Australian adults (complete responses: n = 1468) responded to an online survey capturing sociodemographics (e.g. political alignment, postcode), knowledge about and attitudes towards psychedelic drugs including the use of psychedelic drugs in the treatment of mental illness, attitudes toward funding of research, and attitudes toward the use of psychedelic drugs for the treatment of different mental health conditions (e.g. mild depression, alcohol use disorder).
+In mid-2022, a total of 1,719 Australian adults responded to an online survey capturing sociodemographics (e.g. political alignment, postcode), knowledge, and attitudes towards the funding of research and use of psychedelic drugs for treatment of different mental health conditions (i.e. mild depression, alcohol use disorder).